valora-inc/address-metadata/README.md

 yarn diff --project={mainnet|alfajores} --database-url={URL to Firebase RTDB location}
 ```

+#### Knonw issues

+When updating nodes without overrides, there is no check to avoid sending the update request even if there is no update (i.e. info in firebase is already ok).

 ### Update RTDB

 This is done automatically during CICD; you should *not* need to run this locally.